-Microsoft regularly releases windows updates to patch or address security vulnerabilities.
+Patch updates are software updates that fix bugs, vulnerabilities, or compatibility issues in your operating system or applications.
+Microsoft regularly releases Windows updates to patch or address security vulnerabilities.
 Make sure all computers, as well as the systems themselves, are running the latest versions of the operating system.
 This includes installing any recent security updates to make sure that recent breaches are fixed.

 Following the tips above can help keep your Windows Remote Desktop experience secure.
 You can access your remote desktop with peace of mind, knowing that your system is protected from malicious actors.